sunnysideup/silverstripe-dynamic-cache-content/docs/en/INDEX.md

 # tl;dr

-This is a module should allow you to cache your entire site on a CDN.
-Making it much faster (this is the theory and hope).
-The basic idea is that each page only loads the stuff that is publicly available and unique to that page.
-This part is cached.
+*Why?*
+In theory, it would be really nice to cache your entire website on a CDN.
+In practice, this is problematic, as sites often have one or two personalised messages on each page.

+Secondly, with every page, we often load tons of content that is actually the same on every page (header, footer, menu).

+By removing these two parts from the page load, we should be able to speed up our websites and be able to cache them entirely.

+*How?*

 In your local storage, you have the universal content that is used on all pages (`navigation menu`) and user specific data (`welcome back Wendy`) and you apply that to the page on load.
-After that the page will validate this information with the server and update the page and local storage for the next page load.
+After that the page will validate this information with the server (graphql call) and update the page and local storage if they have changed since the last page load.

-You can then implement an interface (similar to the flush interface) and let any class, with this interface applied, provide arrays of keys (selectors) and values (html) that should be returned to do this replacement.
+On the server, you implement an interface (similar to the flush interface) to any class to show you how to provide array items of keys (dom selectors) and values (html) that are returned when the graphql call is made.

 Here is how to implement the module: